Get Featured in Media

 Disney is a major part of Shanghai, but don’t make the mistake of staying in central Shanghai if you want to visit Disneyland.
 I’ve watched so many families drag their kids on hour-long metro rides twice a day, and it’s just not practical, even by taxi, because at the end of the day, there will be traffic jams.

-That’s me enjoying Disneyland Shanghai to the max 😂👇
+That’s me enjoying Disneyland Shanghai 😂👇

-Where to stay: Disneyland Shanghai
+Where to Stay: Disneyland Shanghai

 Please note that there is no subway service at these hotels, so you’ll need to book a taxi to reach Disneyland, which takes approximately 5 to 15 minutes, depending on the hotel’s location.
 Some offer free transport to Disneyland and back.

 Tip: There is a high chance that personnel at boutique hotels may not speak English, so please use WeChat to translate any necessary information.
+I've never had any issues.

 Best boutique hotel options near Disney: